varshiniramanathan/3D-genome-analysis-tutorials/expected.md

 cvds = []
 for expfile, clr in zip(uc_exp_fnames, uc_coolers):

-    # skipping the centromeres is a bit cleaner
+    # skipping the centromeres is cleaner as they do not follow typical P(s)
     hg38_arms = get_hg38_arms(clr, excl_ym=True)

     if not (os.path.isfile(os.path.join(uc_expected_path, expfile))):